Today Disney announced a New Play Disney Parks App which is coming to both the Disneyland…

 This will depend on the airline, what type of ticket you bought and if you purchased insurance as part of the booking.

 Some airlines like Southwest will allow you to modify your flight dates without a fee, which is one reason we prefer to fly Southwest when we can!
 You will have to check with whatever company you choose and follow their current cancellation or date change policy.

 If you booked your flight with a travel agent then you will want to contact them for help, otherwise, see if you can make the necessary changes online which will save you a ton of time than calling on the phone right now.

 If you have rented a car, stroller, ECV or any other third-party rental, you will need to contact them and find out what can be done to modify or cancel your reservation and if refunds are given.

 Canceling Disneyland Vacation After the Parks Reopen

-What if you have a Disneyland vacation planned for dates in the next few months?
+What if you have a Disneyland vacation planned for dates after Disneyland reopens?
 Can you still cancel them and get a refund without penalty?

-Right now refunds or cancellations are given to guests without occurring fees and penalties, for any future date through June 30, 2020.
-Since we don’t know when “until further notice is” Disney is accomodating guests with those future reservations.
+Right now refunds or cancellations are given to guests without occurring fees and penalties, for any future date through the closure period (April 29, 2021).

 Annual Pass Policies